joaoubaldo/tentsensors/README.md

 ## Description

 TentSensors is the software component of a smart greenhouse project.
-This code relies on MySensors project and it implements a single node with the following childs:
+The code relies on MySensors library and implements a local Gateway and Sensor Node (no radio needed) with the following childs:

 * 3x relays
 * 1x led
 * 2x DHT temperature & humidity sensors

 ## Requirements